hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 Trader Test is a test environment that simulates both automated responses and real-life experience where NCTS support staff do the tasks of Border Force personnel.
 When your testing requires a manual response, NCTS support staff will perform the live manual steps of the process.
 This simulates and tests a full real-life journey from start to finish for you.

 **Note:** Currently, you can use NCTS5 Trader Test to test only small messages (up to 5MB in size) with departures process flows (as defined in this document).
 We will advise when arrivals, incidents, and pre-lodgements process flows are testable.
-We will also add large messages functionality to NCTS5 Trader Test and we will advise when that is available.

 ##### Accessing Trader Test